lmb-freiburg/freihand/README.md

     F_aliged@5mm= 0.001, F_aligned@15mm=0.029
     ```

-5. Modify `pred.py` to use your method for making shape prediction.
+5. Modify `pred.py` to use your method for making shape prediction and see how well it performs compared to the baselines in our [leaderboard](https://competitions.codalab.org/competitions/21218#results).

 # Terms of use